pithos/pithos.github.io/index.md

 than the Pandora.com web client, and integrates with desktop features such as media keys, notifications, and the sound menu.

+## News

+**We are happy to announce the release of Pithos 1.0.0!** This is a huge release for the project.
+There are many new features, including a redesigned UI and icon.
+We hope you like it!
+Pithos 1.0.0 requires GTK 3.10+ (Ubuntu 14.04).
+The release will be available via RPMFusion shortly.
+See below for installation instructions.

 ## Screenshot

 ![Pithos screenshot](img/screenshot0.2.png)